PeterPerhac/cheat-sheets/kafka.md

 cd kafka_2.11-0.11.0.0.tgz
 ```

-"leader" is the node responsible for all reads and writes for the given partition.
+**leader** is the node responsible for all reads and writes for the given partition.
 Each node will be the leader for a randomly selected portion of the partitions.
-"replicas" is the list of nodes that replicate the log for this partition regardless of whether they are the leader or even if they are currently alive.
+**replicas** is the list of nodes that replicate the log for this partition regardless of whether they are the leader or even if they are currently alive.
-"isr" is the set of "in-sync" replicas.
+**isr** is the set of "in-sync" replicas.
 This is the subset of the replicas list that is currently alive and caught-up to the leader.

+## Zookeeper

+Kafka uses ZooKeeper for basically **all the metadata,** with _topic offsets_ being one notable exception.

+Kafka does require ZooKeeper. _It's not an option._

 ```bash
 # start zookeeper